abishekpure/Personal-Projects/GDP Analysis and Forecast System/README.md

 # GDP Analytics, Visualization & Forecasting System

-A Streamlit application for analyzing historical GDP data and generating 10-year forecasts using World Bank API data and ARIMA time-series modeling.
+An application for analyzing historical GDP data and generating 10-year forecasts using exploratory data analysis and ARIMA time-series modeling.

 ---